EvaRubinova/EvaRubinova.github.io/_pages/about.md

 Tia Blackall

 **Alumnus**
-Eliška Dufková, currently a Ph.D. student at Masaryk University, CZ
+Eliška Dufková, M.Sc., currently a Ph.D. student at Masaryk University, CZ

 **Get in touch if you would like to join the lab!**